 Petty would soon return to Gainesville and, along with his Epics bandmate Tom Leadon, begin playing with Mudcrutch.

-Photo of a pack of matches cover advertising the Mathews ambulance service, courtesy of Ebay.
+Photo of a pack of matches cover advertising the Mathews ambulance service, courtesy of Ebay

-1010 N Macinnes Pl, Tampa, FL 33602https://maps.app.goo.gl/WoUYtpuPJDSTvsM98 Tom Petty and the Heartbreakers made its Florida debut on Nov.
+Tom Petty and the Heartbreakers made its Florida debut Nov.
 24-25, 1976, in a downtown Tampa venue that was once located here, the Performing Arts Centre, according to Setlist.
 The band’s first album had been released just two weeks before, on Nov.
-9. When the band performed here, they were mostly unknown.
+9. When the band held this concert, they were mostly unknown.
 After the first three months of the album’s release, it had sold only 6,500 copies and the first single, “Breakdown”, did not chart.
-The Performing Arts Centre was replaced with what is today known as the Straz Center for the Performing Arts, which opened in 1987.
-To see the cities and dates of the early concerts, go here: https://www.setlist.fm/search?artist=6bd6e20a&page=2...Photo of album cover courtesy of Wikipedia

 6395 N Atlantic Ave, Cape Canaveral, FL 32920